 - Take or walk or hike along one of the old Napoleonic roads through the Peljesac peninsula

 - The area is famous for Dingac red wine.
-There are many wineries you can wine taste at including Bartulovic and Milos
+There are many wineries you can wine taste at including Bartulovic.

 How to get to Ston & the Peljesac from Korcula Island?